fabferri/az-pattern/loadbalancer/nginx-lb/README.md

 [![2]][2]

-To setup NGINX as a load balancer, follow these steps:
+To setup manually the NGINX as a load balancer, follow these steps:
 1. Open the NGINX configuration file with elevated rights
 2. Define an upstream element and list each node in your backend cluster
 3. Map a URI to the upstream cluster with a **proxy_pass** location setting